 As the means of establishing the normal operational levels, verification of the performance of the vehicle system shall be conducted against the manufacturer's basic benchmark specification unless this is subject to a specified performance test as part of the approval procedure of this or another Regulation.

-The Technical Service shall verify "The System" under non-fault conditions by testing at least [10%] of the functions declared by the manufacturer in paragraph 3.2.
+The Technical Service shall verify "The System" under non-fault conditions by testing a number of selected functions declared by the manufacturer in paragraph 3.2.

 For complex electronic systems, these tests shall include scenarios whereby a declared function is overridden.